Chappy59711/All-in-My-Head/README.md

 Configuration Review

+BL_VA_Daily gathers configuration information from a machine and write it to a file.
+This was used in support of CIP compliance.

 ConfigCheck shows the configuration of the local machine vs a pre-determined configuation.
 The pre-configuration is contained in test.csv.